JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Introduction

 Observations of gas and dust in luminous $z\simeq 7-8$ galaxies with the Atacama Large Millimeter Array (ALMA) have begun to complement the rest-UV picture from {\it HST} \citep{Matthee2017,Smit2018,Hashimoto2018,Bowler2022,Bouwens2022c}.
 In some galaxies, the dust continuum is offset from the UV emission, suggesting that there are heavily-obscured star forming components that are faint or undetected in existing {\it HST} imaging \citep[e.g.,][]{Bowler2022}.
 In other systems with ALMA data, the dust emission is co-spatial but more extended than the UV \citep{{Bowler2022}}, again revealing star forming regions not well-recovered in the {\it HST} imaging.
 Meanwhile, ALMA detections of far-IR fine structure emission lines (i.e,.
-[CII]$\lambda$158$\mu$m) are changing our view of galaxies thought to have low stellar masses ($\simeq 10^9$ M$_\odot$) based on UV to optical SEDs dominated by very young ($\lsim10$ Myr) stellar populations.
-It has been shown that these systems can have orders of magnitude larger dynamical masses (i.e., 10$^{11}$ M$_\odot$), potentially accommodating an older ($\gsim 100$ Myr) stellar population which (together with a large gas fraction) dominates the mass but is outshined by a recent burst \citep{Topping2022}.
+[OIII]$\lambda$88$\mu$m and [CII]$\lambda$158$\mu$m) are changing our view of galaxies thought to have low stellar masses ($\simeq 10^9$ M$_\odot$) based on UV to optical SEDs dominated by very young ($\lsim10$ Myr) stellar populations.
+Recent works have revealed significant spatial variations of [OIII] emission line properties (tracing ionized gas) in $z\simeq 7$ galaxies, suggesting these galaxies could be comprised of several stellar populations at different ages \citep{Wong2022,Witstok2022,Akins2022}.
+It has also been shown that these systems can have orders of magnitude larger dynamical masses (i.e., 10$^{11}$ M$_\odot$), potentially accommodating an older ($\gsim 100$ Myr) stellar population which (together with a large gas fraction) dominates the mass but is outshined by a recent burst \citep{Topping2022}.

 A complete picture of the internal structure of $z\gsim 6$ galaxies will ultimately require higher resolution imaging at longer wavelengths where the spatial distribution of old stars can clearly be established.
 At lower redshifts ($z\simeq 1.5-2.5)$, the clumpy star forming structures tend to be located at the outskirts of an older and dustier stellar component; the derived stellar mass distribution in these systems is much less clumpy than the rest-frame UV \citep[e.g.,][]{Wuyts2012,Lee2013}.
 The poor resolution of {\it Spitzer} (FWHM $\approx$ 2 arcsec) has long stood in the way of such an investigation at $z\gsim 6$, and as such it is not clear whether the UV-emitting regions identified by {\it HST} are co-spatial with the older stellar populations, or whether they are embedded (or at the outskirts) of a larger structure of older stars and gas.